-7 An "Approved American National Standard" mark is available from ANSI.
+&lt;sup>7 An "Approved American National Standard" mark is available from ANSI.

-"The information contained in this (portion of a document) is not part of this American National Standard (ANS) and has not been processed in accordance with ANSI's requirements for an ANS.
-As such, this (portion of a document) may contain material that has not been subjected to public review or a consensus process.
+(portion of a document) may contain material that has not been subjected to public review or a consensus process.
 In addition, it does not contain requirements necessary for conformance to the standard."